Building a thriving Community of Learning

 - Breaking down barriers

 - Sharing best practice

 Communities of Learning | Kāhui Ako develop and change as they move through the following stages:

 - Establishing: pre-approval, achievement challenges, recruitment and planning.

 - Fully functioning: collaboration is systemic, sustainable, self improving and connected beyond.

 Teachers from different schools in a Community of Learning talk about their experience of working together.

-Communities of Learning can use their collective resources to save money and time, and create efficiencies.
+Communities of Learning can use their collective resources to save money and time.
 The savings can be reinvested into teaching and learning, however the Community of Learning may choose.

 - Staffing entitlements could be shared to reduce the cost of employing extra staff (schools will need to fill in a staffing transfer form).

 - Be flexible in how you allocate the Community of Learning teacher roles.
 For example, merge several within school teacher roles to create an extra across schools teacher role.